-Insurance can help your company recover from lawsuits, injuries, and theft.
-Meet your state's requirements and find peace of mind with the right insurance for construction companies.
+Insurance can help your business recover from lawsuits, injuries, and theft.
+Meet your state's requirements and find peace of mind with the right policies for construction companies and contractors.

-This policy covers basic construction and contracting risks, such as damage to client property.
-Bundle it with property insurance for savings in a business owner’s policy.
+A commercial general liability policy covers basic risks in the construction industry, such as accidental damage to a client’s property.
+Bundle it with property insurance for savings in a BOP.

-This policy for construction businesses can pay for property damage and medical bills in an accident.
+This policy for construction businesses and contractors can pay for property damage and medical bills in an accident.
 It can also cover vehicle theft, weather damage, and vandalism.

 This policy helps pay for repair or replacement of a construction or contracting professional’s tools and equipment if they are lost, stolen, or damaged.